JohnAlbin/zen-style-guide/css/README.txt

   elements and standardize the styling across browsers.
 If you prefer a specific reset method, feel free to add it.

-- layout-fixed.css:
+- layouts/fixed-width.css:
   Zen's default layout is based on the Zen Columns layout method.
-The layout-fixed.css file is used by default, but these files are designed to be easily replaced.
+The fixed-width.css file is used by default, but these files are designed to be easily replaced.
 If you are more familiar with a different CSS layout method, such as Blueprint or 960.gs, you can replace the default layout with your choice of layout CSS file.